gdrosos/bloat-study-artifact/README.md

 │   └── subset
 │       ├── sample_projects.csv
 ```
-In the remaining part of this section, we describe the contents of each file:
+Bellow, we describe the contents of each file:

 - `results/`: This directory stores the bre-baked dataset of the automated and manual analysis performed in order to produce the results (numbers, figures, tables) reported on the results section of our paper (Sections 3.1-3.4)
   - `rq1a.csv`: Contains the quantitative analysis results for the first research question (RQ1), focusing especially on the prevalence of bloat at different granularities in the Python projects.